Purpose

 file_name

-The path for storing the external file can be in the following formats:
+The file path of an external table is in the following formats:

-LOCATIONvalue is in theLOCATION = hdfs://localhost:port/PATHformat.
-Here,localhostspecifies the address of HDFS,portspecifies the port number of HDFS, andPATHspecifies the directory path in HDFS.The format with Kerberos authentication is as follows:
+LOCATIONparameter is in theLOCATION = hdfs://localhost:port/PATHformat, wherelocalhostspecifies the address of HDFS,portspecifies the port number of HDFS, andPATHspecifies the file path in HDFS.If Kerberos authentication is used, the

 Notice